Jelleas/IntroOOP/README.md

     print "HeLlO".lower()

 We can achieve the same syntax for our bankaccount program by introducing objects.
 However, you've already worked with objects.
-For instance the string \"HeLlO\" is an object.
+For instance the string "HeLlO" is an object.
 An object itself is just a programming concept, a way of thinking about a part of your program.
 For our program we could use a bankaccount object, so an object that models a bankaccount, similarly as a string object models a string.
 However there's no bankaccount by default in Python because why would there be?
 So we need to introduce our own.
 To do this we need to create a class as follows:

     class Bank_account:
         pass